alibabacloud-howto/solution-mysql-redis-canal-kafka-sync/README.md

 ![image desc](https://labex.io/upload/R/D/F/ylMi2h6BnK6e.png)

-Input the ``vim /etc/profile`` command to open this fie and then add the following code to the end of this file.
+Input the ``vim /etc/profile`` command to open this file and then add the following code to the end of this file.

 ```
 vim /etc/profile